Condensation

 Stage Components

-1. Place the water chiller, cooling pad, water reservoir, and water pump in your planned locations.
-The reservoir in particular must be oriented horizontally and be at the loop's highest point, as its role is to collect trapped air while the water cycles.
+1. Place the chiller, cooling pad (plastic face upward), reservoir (oriented horizontally), and pump in your planned locations.
+The reservoir in particular must be at the loop's highest point, as its role is to collect trapped air while the coolant cycles.

 2. Measure for four tubing lengths — one between pad and reservoir, pad and chiller, chiller and pump, as well as the reservoir and pump.
-Lengths should not be taut.
+Lengths should have some slack.

 Prep Tubing